-According to current construction and materials costs, your dwelling coverage is calculated based on how much it would cost to rebuild your home from top to bottom completely.
-A common mistake homeowners make is that when the real estate market goes down, homeowners will reduce their dwelling coverage to save on their premiums.
+According to current construction and materials costs, your dwelling coverage is calculated based on how much it would cost to completely rebuild your home from top to bottom.
+A common mistake homeowners make is that homeowners will reduce their dwelling coverage to save on their premiums when the real estate market goes down.
 This is a huge mistake!
-You should always carry enough coverage to rebuild your home and replace your belongings regardless of what the market looks like.
+Regardless of the market, you should always carry enough coverage to rebuild your home and replace your belongings.

 Instead of lowering your coverage, you can increase your deductible for a lower premium.
 This means you’ll have to pay more upfront if you need to file a claim, but as long as you can afford the extra deductible amount, then raising it can help you save.

 Sure, everyone wants to pay the lowest premium on their home, renters, or auto policy, but that doesn’t mean you’ll always get back what you pay into it.
 Don’t pick a carrier based on price alone.
 Research their financial ratings and read reviews on customer service experiences.
-You want an insurance carrier that not only provides a fair premium but can also back you up when you need it.
+You want an insurance carrier that provides a fair premium and can back you up when needed.

 At TGS Insurance, we only work with the best.
-Our partnerships with over 35+ carriers all boast an A financial rating or higher, so our clients can always have peace of mind knowing their carrier is financially sound.
-Click to shop our carriers and get a quote using just your address in 15 seconds or less!
+Our partnerships with over 55+ carriers boast an A financial rating or higher, so our clients can always have peace of mind knowing their carrier is financially sound.
+Click to shop for our carriers and get a quote using your address in 15 seconds or less!

-Renters insurance covers your personal possessions and any living expenses in the event of a claim due to an insured disaster such as a hurricane.
-It also provides liability coverage should someone get injured in your home, such as a fall and sues.
-Usually, renters are required by their landlord to carry a renters insurance policy, but it is not uncommon for renters to cancel their policies after a few months to help save a few bucks.
+Renters insurance covers your personal possessions and living expenses if a claim due to an insured disaster occurs.
+It also provides liability coverage for someone injured in your home, such as falls and sues.
+Usually, renters are required by their landlords to carry a renters insurance policy.
+Though, it’s not uncommon for renters to cancel their policies after a few months to help save a few bucks.
 We don’t recommend this at all.
 By canceling your renters policy, you’re taking on a huge financial risk that may devastate you.

 Try bundling your renters policy with an auto or motorcycle policy for savings.

-Purchasing the minimum amount of auto insurance you’re required to by law is the most cost-friendly way to save on auto insurance…it would seem.
-But by doing this, you’re opening yourself up to the risk of paying more out-of-pocket costs later, and if you’re sued and found liable, you’re responsible for paying the money.
+Purchasing the minimum amount of auto insurance, you’re required to is the most cost-friendly way to save on…it would seem.
+But by doing this, you’re opening yourself up to the risk of paying more out-of-pocket costs later.
+If you’re sued and found liable, you’re responsible for paying the money.

 Instead of carrying a liability-only auto policy, raise your deductible or drop your collision and/or comprehensive coverage on your vehicle if it’s worth less than $1,000.